 Maps, Demand-Side Management Programs, & Localized Dispatch

 What’s not to love about mapping?
-The ability to visualize geography is an immensely powerful tool – one that helps inform better decisions while enhancing the reading and understanding of complex data sets.
+Maps can show us where challenges to national grid structures might appear while proving where the best opportunities may exist for clean energy infrastructure.
+Likewise, grid mapping can illustrate by area where renewable energy has already been developed.
+Mapping can even demonstrate the potential pain points in the grid caused by the increasing occurrence of natural calamities.
+Visualizing geography is a potent tool that helps inform better decisions while enhancing the reading and understanding of complex data sets.
 What does it mean for demand-side management (DSM) programs?
 It makes new value streams.

 Personalizing Demand-Side Management

 What is localized dispatch?
 The ability to segment devices into geographies and call unifying events on those devices.
 These geographic regions can be anything but are usually tied to a particular part of the distribution grid.
-This opens up the door to the holy grail of demand-side management – enhanced reliability.
+For example, imagine enacting a demand-side management initiative unique to a very specific neighborhood in your service territory.
+In assuming a more detailed approach through the use of maps, utility program managers open up the door to the holy grail of demand-side management – enhanced reliability.

 EVs & Demand-Side Management

 Electric vehicle penetration keeps even the most forward-looking distribution engineer awake at night.
-That’s because he or she knows that eventually when everyone is driving electricity, certain circuits on the distribution system are going to be stressed and potentially fail.
-But the ability to run localized dispatch – controlling groups of devices that are on a potentially overworked feeder – can keep the lights on in the short term and reduce investments in new infrastructure over the long term.
+That’s because they know that eventually when everyone is driving electricity, certain circuits on the distribution system are going to be stressed and potentially fail.
+But the ability to run localized dispatch – controlling groups of devices on a potentially overworked feeder – can keep the lights on in the short term and reduce investments in new infrastructure over the long term.

-Localized dispatch also captures value from another increasing trend – non-wires alternatives (NWAs).
-This means that in parts of the country where utilities are able to recover costs on stuff that doesn’t need to get built, those utilities are even more incentivized to manage the peaks on those parts of the grid.
+Localized dispatch also captures value from another increasing trend—non-wires alternatives (NWAs).
+This means that in parts of the country where utilities can recover costs on stuff that doesn’t need to get built, those utilities are even more incentivized to manage the peaks on those parts of the grid.